 I say start with your accent tile.
 Find the accent tile you love, then build your color design from there.

-The tiles that make up the body of your bathroom, the wall and floor coverings, are best in white or neutrals.
+The tiles that make up the body of your bathroom, the wall and floor coverings, may be best in white or neutrals.
 This is especially true when you want your accent tile to be the star of the bathroom show.

-If whites or neutrals sounds boring to you consider that there are lots of really pretty textures available in those whites and neutrals.
+If whites or neutral tile sounds boring to you consider that there are lots of really pretty textures available in those whites and neutrals.
 I’ve grown to like the textures that evoke subtle wood, grain or aged concrete.

-Also, keep in mind that dark tile on your floor will often look like it needs a mop.
-If you’ve already got a tiny bathroom, you’ll probably want to avoid dark colors.
-That’s because dark colors on the walls will be dreary and make your bathroom look even smaller.
-(Of course if “dreary” reads “mysterious” to you—or you feel like your bathroom feels too cavernous to feel cozy—darker tile can work to your advantage).
+Also, if you’ve already got a tiny bathroom, you’ll probably want to avoid dark colors.
+Dark colors on the walls will be dreary and make your bathroom look even smaller.

 6. Select Bathroom Tile for Your Floor

-Now that you’ve chosen a color and material, it should be easier to hone in on a particular tile for the floor.
-I suggest using a larger tile on your main floor.
+Try using a larger tile size on your main floor.
 This will minimize grout lines, which are harder to keep clean than the tiles themselves.